 Since the war ended in 2002, the economy grew at a double-digit annual rate until the global financial crisis undercut oil revenue.
 Although the government continues extensive infrastructure reconstruction and development projects, Angola still faces challenges with its infrastructure and with providing government services, especially in basic social services, aviation and travel safety, accommodations and communications.
 Tourism facilities, particularly outside the capital of Luanda, are often rudimentary.
 Portuguese is the official language; English is not commonly used.
 Read the Department of State Fact Sheet on Angola for additional information on U.S. – Angola relations.

 Entry, Exit & Visa Requirements

 A passport and visa are required and must be obtained in advance of travel.
 An International Certificate of Vaccination is also required.
 If you are planning to live in or visit Angola, you should allow several weeks for the processing of your visa application.
-Angola does not issue airport visas, and persons arriving without visas are subject to arrest or denial of entry.
+Angola does not issue airport visas, and persons arriving without visas are subject to arrest or exclusion.
 You may also encounter delays or exclusions if you do not have at least one blank visa page in your passport for entry stamps.
 Please note that Angolan embassies and consulates will not issue visas unless the passport has at least six months’ validity remaining.
-You may contact the Angolan Embassy for further information about passport validity.
 Angola does not require travelers to have an exit visa.
 If your international immunization card does not show inoculations against yellow fever within the past ten years, you may be subject to exclusion, on-the-spot vaccination, and/or heavy fines.
-If you remain in Angola beyond your authorized visa duration, you may be subject to very heavy fines and arrest.
+If you remain in Angola beyond your authorized visa duration, you may be subject to large fines and arrest.